What is Montessori?

 Yes, Philly Montessori is initially accredited by the American Montessori Society, and will be applying for full accreditation as soon as classes are in session in September 2018.

-Yes, all children will be a part of weekly music and movement classes.
-Parents may also enroll their children in a number of after school enrichment classes such as: Soccer (hosted off campus), Sensory Art, Foreign Language, and Yoga.
+Yes, in a addition to offering a Spanish immersion program, all children will be a part of weekly music classes led by Ms. Lilly from our community collaborator, Mr. John’s Music.
+Parents may also enroll their children in a number of after school enrichment classes such as: Soccer (hosted off campus), Sensory Art, Cooking, Foreign Language, and Yoga.

 Do parents have an opportunity to be involved in the classroom?